 Some former palaces on Nerudova are now foreign embassies.
 At number 5, the Morzin Palace is the Romanian Embassy.
 The Thun-Hohenstein Palace (number 20) houses the Italian Embassy.

 4. Wallenstein Palace

-As can be seen from Nerudova, Prague Castle and Hradcany do not have the monopoly on palaces in Prague.
+Prague Castle and Hradcany do not have a monopoly on palaces in Prague.
 There are plenty scattered through Mala Strana along with some picturesque gardens as well.
 A little off the beaten track between the Old Town and Prague Castle, but not to be missed, Wallenstein Palace was one of the first and largest Baroque palaces to be built in Prague.

 The Original Owner

 Wallenstein Palace owes its construction to an over-ambitious military commander, Albrecht von Wallenstein (1581–1634).
 Having made himself indispensable to Emperor Ferdinand II, with a string of victories in the 30 Years' War, Wallenstein, not content with the titles already bestowed upon him, began to eye up the crown of Bohemia itself.
 After discovering that Wallenstein was negotiating with his enemies, the Emperor had him killed.

 Wallenstein Palace was built between 1624–1630.
 Wallenstein intended it to put Prague Palace in the shade.
 He bought 23 houses, three gardens, and a brick kiln on a site in Mala Strana below Prague Palace.
 The two-floor high main hall has a ceiling fresco with Wallenstein, as Mars, the god of war, in a triumphal chariot.
 Having traveled in Italy Wallenstein employed many Italians to work on his ambitious palace project.

 Wallenstein Palace After the Death of Its Owner